Abstract

 This function initializes a new Decompressor without having to provide initial header.

-This Decompressor accepts multiple concatenated frames in sequence such as long as they fit the Memory_Reservation
+This Decompressor accepts multiple concatenated frames in sequence

 data type above.